 5 Reasons Why Play Dough is Essential

 Many teachers avoid play dough – but it is an important tool disguised as a fun activity.
-Yes, it can be messy, but spend some time with the students at the beginning of the school year playing with them and demonstrating how to use the materials and also how to clean up and care for them.
+Yes, it can be messy, but spend some time with the students at the beginning of the school year playing with them and demonstrating how to use the materials and also, how to clean up and care for them.
+Children playing with the dough can get so much more out of it than just fun!
+(More about that here!)

 Some of the benefits of play dough include: